Jlorj/HTX_AI_chatbot/README.md

 ```bash
 cp .env.example .env
 ```
-You can name the AstraDB collection name however you would like
+*You can name the ASTRA_DB_COLLECTION however you would like

 6. Store files in AstraDB for contextual information (this process might take a while):
 ```bash